 Mean score of companies in the Financial Intermediation industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2023, the Joint Stock Company Russian Regional Development Bank reported significant carbon emissions, totalling approximately 1,552,851,300 kg CO2e.
 This figure includes emissions from various sources, primarily within Scope 1 and 2 categories.
-Notably, emissions associated with the provision of crop growing loans accounted for about 1,552,851,000 kg CO2e, while emissions from animal husbandry loans were approximately 235,650,000 kg CO2e.
+Notably, emissions associated with the provision of crop growing loans accounted for about 1,552,851,000 kg CO2e, while emissions from animal husbandry loans contributed approximately 235,650,000 kg CO2e.
 Additionally, emissions from gas used in own boiler houses were around 585,300 kg CO2e, and emissions from gasoline used in internal operations were about 172,000 kg CO2e.
-The bank also reported emissions from electricity used in leased facilities, totalling approximately 444,800 kg CO2e, and emissions linked to mortgage loan provisions at about 5,432,000 kg CO2e.
+The bank also reported emissions from electricity used in leased facilities, totalling approximately 444,800 kg CO2e, and emissions linked to mortgage loans at about 5,432,000 kg CO2e.
 Despite the substantial emissions figures, the bank has not disclosed any specific reduction targets or initiatives as part of its climate commitments.
-There are no reported SBTi (Science Based Targets initiative) targets or other formal climate pledges.
-The absence of reduction initiatives suggests a need for the bank to enhance its climate strategy and set measurable goals to mitigate its carbon footprint.
-The emissions data is not cascaded from any parent organisation, indicating that the bank's reported figures are solely its own.
-As the bank continues to operate, it may benefit from developing a comprehensive approach to address its climate impact and align with industry standards for sustainability.
+There are no reported SBTi (Science Based Targets initiative) reduction targets or climate pledges, indicating a potential area for future development in their sustainability strategy.
+The emissions data is not cascaded from any parent organisation, reflecting the bank's independent reporting status.